How to embrace the 7Rs of sustainable living

 Nearly 3 fifths of all clothing end up in a landfill or an incinerator within years of being made."
 MCKINSEY & COMPANY

-The good news is that consumers around the world are becoming more conscious in their fashion choices.
+The good news is that consumers around the world are becoming more conscious of their fashion choices.
 One person who is trying to make second-hand shopping more accessible is Josephine Philips.
 In 2020,

-she founded @SoJo_app , an app which makes altering clothes easy by connecting users with local seamsters and collecting their items by bike.
+she founded @SoJo_app, an app that makes altering clothes easy by connecting users with local seamsters and collecting their items by bike.